Alternative mating strategy: Male strategies

-It has long been known that males in a wide variety of animal populations practice alternative mating strategies in order to maximize their reproductive fitness.
+Males in a wide variety of animal populations practice alternative mating strategies to maximize their reproductive fitness.
 This is especially common when there is male-male competition for access to mates.
-In cases where such alternative strategies are as successful at obtaining mates as the predominant strategy, a coexistence of different mating strategies will evolve.
-Below are a few common examples of male alternative mating strategies.
+Where such alternative strategies are as successful at obtaining mates as the predominant strategy, a coexistence of different mating strategies evolves.

 Sneaking behaviour in males

 "Sneaking" is any strategy that allows a male to access a female partner, avoiding more dominant males, for example those guarding a harem, as in the red deer and elephant seal.
 The behaviour occurs in many different animal groups, including birds (for example, the ruff), reptiles (for example, the marine iguana), fish (for example, the cichlid Herichthys minckleyi), and invertebrates (for example, Phanaeus beetles).

-Horned beetles (Onthophagus acuminatus)

-Horned beetles (Onthophagus acuminatus) demonstrate alternative mating strategies due to different nutritious conditions during development that affect adult body size.
-In this species, males who receive high levels of nutrition during development will surpass a size threshold above which they develop large horns.
-Males who do not pass the threshold will develop either small or nonexistent horns.
-These varying phenotypes will lead individual males to adopt different mating strategies.
-Those who develop long horns will practice mate guarding, protecting the entrance to the tunnel in which a female is resting or feeding.
-These males will fight any male that attempts to enter.
-This is a common strategy observed in populations in which females are dispersed and have synchronized periods of fertility, as well as those in which females are found in clusters that can be guarded to maintain access to more than one female.

-Smaller males with little or no horns have little chance of beating larger males in altercations and will thus adopt an alternative sneaking strategy, digging a new tunnel that will allow them to intercept the female's tunnel without being noticed by the guarding male.
-Both of these strategies have proven, thus far, to be reproductively effective for the males practicing them, and adoption of these alternative mating strategies has contributed to the maintenance of a dimorphic male population.
+In horned beetles Onthophagus acuminatus, males that receive high levels of nutrition during development surpass a size threshold above which they develop large horns.
+Males who do not pass the threshold develop either small or nonexistent horns.
+These varying phenotypes lead individual males to adopt different mating strategies.
+Males that develop long horns practice mate guarding, protecting the entrance to the tunnel in which a female is resting or feeding.
+These males fight any male that attempts to enter.
+This is common in populations where females are dispersed and have synchronized periods of fertility, and in those where females live in clusters that can be guarded to maintain access to more than one female.
+Smaller males with small or no horns have little chance of beating larger males, and thus adopt an alternative sneaking strategy, digging a new tunnel to intercept the female's tunnel without being noticed by the guarding male.
+Both of these strategies are reproductively effective for the males practicing them, resulting in a dimorphic male population.